 Connecting Arabic Letters (2)

-Connecting Arabic letters is the focus of this lesson, namely the last fifteen letters of the alphabet.
-In the previous lesson, you came to know how the first fifteen Arabic letters are joined to other letters.
+Connecting Arabic letters is the focus of this lesson, namely the last thirteen letters of the alphabet.
+In the previous lesson, you came to know how the first seventeen Arabic letters connect to other letters.
 You also learned that there are six letters that never join to letters that follow them.
-They are ا, د, ذ, ر, ز, and و.
-In this lesson you will learn how the remaining fifteen letters are joined.
+We call these letters semi-connecting letters, and they are ا, د, ذ, ر, ز, and و.
+In this lesson, you will learn how the remaining thirteen letters connect to each other.

 Here are some illustrative examples: